Hermitter/MATRIX-google-cloud-next-18-demo/README.md

 # Overview
 This repository is only meant to be used as a reference for the code written in this demo.
 Below, I will go over what each folder/file does and the general requirements for this setup.
-This demo enables you to control the mATRIX Creator and a robot arm through the use of Google Assistant and the MATRIX Dashboard.
+This demo enables you to control the MATRIX Creator and a robot arm through the use of Google Assistant and the MATRIX Dashboard.

 ## [demo_start.sh](https://github.com/Hermitter/matrix-google-cloud-next-18-demo/blob/master/demo_start.sh)
 Calling this file in your Raspberry Pi's `etc/rc.local` file as `demo_start.sh &` will, on boot, start MATRIX CORE, MATRIX OS, and Google Assistant.